IBM-Cloud/docs/services/mobileanalytics/sdk.md

 Initialize your application to enable sending logs to the {{site.data.keyword.mobileanalytics_short}} service.

-1. Import the Client SDK by adding the following `import` statement to the top of your project file:
+1. Import the Client SDK by adding the following `import` statement to the beginning of your project file:

   ```
   import com.ibm.mobilefirstplatform.clientsdk.android.core.api.*;